 Timber Product in Detail

 Engineered Timber Construction Systems: The timber used throughout all Cabin Life cabins is called “Nordic Spruce Pine”.
-We only use approved Foresty Service Commission (“FSC”) plantation grown timber.
+We only use approved Foresty Service Commission (FSC) plantation grown timber.
 Nordic Spruce is a slower grown timber from Northern Europe which has a tighter grain. it is much more durable and stable than normal Australian Pines.
-It is widely used for it’s robust reliability, longevity and structural strength and for it’s impressive aesthetic qualities.
+It is widely used for its robust reliability, longevity and structural strength and for its impressive aesthetic qualities.

 Our precision cut Log Timber profile is a very suitable alternative option to traditional construction practices.
 This system is tried and proven all over Europe and particularly in Northern Europe to withstand the harsh elements.
 The Cabin Kit corners in all models have “Wind Tight Chalet Corners”.
 Their design is such that the precision cut offset profile protects the interior from the elements.
-(Andrew – insert the pic 2 around here somewhere)

 We have engineered N3 wind rating on our most popular models and C2 Cyclone rating is easily achievable with this type of construction as it is all solid timber that interlocks into each other.
 Being solid timber there is no need for expensive internal cladding like gyprock walls and ceilings.
 This reduces the build time and costs associated with cladding significantly.

 This is not a new system.
-It may be new to Australia but the rest of Europe and North America has been using this type of joinery for many decades.
+It may be new to Australia but the rest of Europe and North America have been using this type of joinery for many decades.
 Our European supplier provides over 40,000 cabins each year world wide and has been in business for around 20 years.

 All doors and windows have tapered edges to form a snug fit.
 Our larger models have double glazed windows and rubber seals to ensure an excellent seal.
 When considering this type of construction we must remember that the designers are from areas that have -20 degrees wind chill and constant snow, so they know the importance of a quality thermal seal.